Geospatial Information Sciences

 - Involvement: Originator of the North Texas GIS Consortium (now part of NCTCOG) and continuing service on the North Central Texas GIS Coordinating Council.

-- Flexibility: The ability to incorporate GIS certificate courses in master's degrees in Public Affairs, Geoscience (Geology and Geophysics), Applied Economics, as well as the bachelor of science in Geospatial Information Sciences.
+- Flexibility: The ability to incorporate GIS, Geospatial Intelligence and Remote Sensing certificate courses in master's degrees in Public Affairs, Geoscience (Geology and Geophysics), and Applied Economics and Computer Sciences.

-- Commitment: Full-time faculty experienced in GIS teaching with national and international reputations, and research funded by the National Science Foundation as well as other major federal agencies and state and local governments and private sector companies.
+- Commitment: Full-time faculty experienced in GIS teaching with national and international reputations, including a member of the National Academy of Sciences and three endowed chair professors.
+The research of the faculty is funded by the National Science Foundation, National Institutes of Health, National Aeronautics and Space Administration, as well as other major federal agencies and state and local governments and private sector companies.

-Classes are offered through state-of-the-art GIS facilities housed at the Bruton Center in the School of Economic, Political and Policy Sciences and at the NASA Center for Excellence in Remote Sensing in the geosciences program.
-These include PC labs for GIS instruction; advanced PC, UNIX and MAC systems for more specialized GIS research; and input/ output devices for handling high-resolution and large-scale GIS materials.
+Classes are offered through state-of-the-art GIS facilities housed in the School of Economic, Political and Policy Sciences.
+These include 4 computer labs for GIS instruction; 1 high performance lab for more specialized GIS research involving high-resolution imagery and large-scale GIS data.
 The university's extensive instructional computing facilities are also available.
 Facilities are open extended hours including evenings and weekends.
 Enrollment in hands-on courses is controlled to ensure access to computer resources.